sfwnisme/backend-ticket-system/README.md

 # Ticket Syste

-You can follow the [frontend project](https://github.com/sfwnisme/ticketing-issue)
+You can follow the [frontend project](https://github.com/sfwnisme/ticketing-**issue**)

+## 🟥⚠️ Next Session

+- implement the tag validations for updateTicketValidation
+- implement the create and update comment validations

 ## Upcoming sprints